rafaeltiribas/braketester-smart-contract/README.md

 ## report-data.csv

 > A file with all data from the frenometer report.
 It follows a strict rule: the first values must be the weight measured in each wheel.
 It starts with the first axle left-side weight value, then the right-side and goes to the next axle.
-The vehicle can contain as many axles as it wants.
+The vehicle can contain as many axis as it wants.
 Only after all weight values written it writes the braking forces, following the same algorithm as before.

 ## report-approval.csv